 After an award of zero damages, the Plaintiff appealed.
 The Appellate Division (New Jersey’s intermediate appellate court) reversed and remanded the case for a new trial, adopting a per se rule that requires expert testimony to prove a causal link between the extent of damage to an automobile in an accident and the cause or extent of injuries arising from that accident consistent with Delaware law in Davis v.
 Maute, 770 A.2d 36 (Del.
 2001).
 In that case, the Supreme Court of Delaware held that: (1) as a general rule, a party in an automobile accident case may not directly argue the relationship between the damage to the vehicles in the car accident and the extent of Plaintiff’s injuries caused by the accident absent expert testimony on the issue; (2) lawyers may not argue by implication what the lawyer could not argue indirectly, i.e., they may not characterize the accident as a fender-bender or otherwise downplay the seriousness of the accident; and (3) the lower court erred in admitting the photographs of the Plaintiff’s car without a specific instruction limiting the jury’s use of the photographs.

-The Supreme Court reversed, holding that the admissibility of photographs of the vehicles rests on whether the photograph fairly and accurately depicts what it purports to represent, and that this decision rests in the discretion of the trial court.
+The Supreme Court reversed, holding that the admissibility of photographs of the vehicles rests on whether the photograph fairly and accurately depicts what it purports to represent and that this decision rests in the discretion of the trial court.
 The New Jersey Supreme Court specifically rejected a per se rule requiring expert testimony as a foundation for the admissibility of a photograph of a vehicle even when the photograph is used to show a correlation between the damage to the vehicle and the extent of a plaintiff’s injuries.
-There was, however, dissenting opinion that urged a per se rule requiring expert testimony before the admission of property damage photos.
+There was, however, a dissenting opinion that urged a per se rule requiring expert testimony before the admission of property damage photos.

 Typically, the defense lawyers play both sides of this issue, as do plaintiffs’ attorneys.
 If the damage is significant, obviously our lawyers want the pictures of the vehicles admitted into evidence.
 Conversely, in lower property damage but significant injury cases, we seek to exclude the photographs.